marcowilka/py-standings/README.rst

 Getting Started
 ---------------

+pip install tablecalculation

-Copy the tablecalculation package to your project.
+Alternatively: copy the tablecalculation package to your project.

 Prerequisites
 ~~~~~~~~~~~~~